DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 #Why Is There No Sound in DaVinci Resolve?

 The most common causes are muted tracks, wrong output device settings, or audio tracks not assigned to the main bus.
-In our testing across multiple projects, these three issues were behind nearly every “no sound” case we encountered.
+These three issues are behind nearly every “no sound” case in DaVinci Resolve.

 #Fix 1: Check If Audio Is Muted